input-output-hk/haskell.nix/docs/tutorials/getting-started.md

 substituters = [...] https://hydra.iohk.io [...]
 ```

-This can be tricky to get setup properly.
-If you're still having trouble getting cache hits, consult the corresponding [troubleshooting section](../reference/troubleshooting#why-am-i-building-ghc).

 If you're running NixOS, you need to add/update the following in your `/etc/nixos/configuration.nix` files instead.

 ```